Page Builder: Rearchitecting Content Discovery for Greater Reach & Relevance

 Phase 2: Boards — The Architectural Solution

 Homepage Builder was a proof of concept.
-Boards was the real answer.
+Boards (what Topic Pages launched as) was the real answer.

 What Boards Are